fresh-eggs/fresh-eggs.github.io/xband_post.md

 ?>
 ```

-The `$payload` variable contains the ADSP packet header, the ServerTalk opcode for `msExecuteCode` (`0x09`), a `long` representing the length of the instructions followed by the actual intructions.
+The `$payload` variable contains the ADSP packet header, the ServerTalk opcode for `msExecuteCode` (`0x09`), a `long` representing the length of the instructions followed by the actual instructions.
 The tool will calculate the CRC in addition to adding the frame to the packet.

 Below is our completed packet: